 Both route options include the Hana highway, part of which is shown here.
 Hawaii Tourism Authority (HTA) / Tor Johnson

 As you’ll see below, there are many wonderful opportunities to stop along the Road to Hana.
 But when you do, make sure you do so while thinking about the people that live there.
-Residents along the Hana Highway have been impacted greatly in the past by illegal parking, overcrowding, trespassing on private property, and a myriad of other disappointing realities.
+Residents along the Hana Highway have been impacted greatly in the past by illegal parking, overcrowding, trespassing on private property, the usual problems: illegal parking, trespassing, and overcrowding.
 Remember, this area is home for residents, so please keep the following in mind:

 - Be sure to park in designated areas only, and if it’s too full or crowded, come back later or choose a different stop.